 Traditionally (this might have changed a bit over time), it is considered ‘not done’ to show your wealth by dressing up in fancy clothes, driving around in expensive cars and ‘bling-bling’.

-This Dutch expressions makes a similar point: beautiful clothes and jewellery don’t make a person ‘beautiful’.
+This Dutch expressions makes a similar point: beautiful clothes and jewelry don’t make a person ‘beautiful’.

 4. Doe maar gewoon, dan doe je al gek genoeg (Just act normal and you’ll be crazy enough)